MAH MBA CET Eligibility Criteria 2026: Qualification, Domicile, Reservation & CAP Rules

 Be sure to check these details and see if you qualify for any of the reserved seats when you apply!

-If you're looking to get into any of the top MBA colleges that accept the MAH CET score, you need to take part in the Centralised Admission Process (CAP) after the MAH MBA CET 2025 results are announced.
-The CAP happens in two to three rounds and includes steps like online MBA CET registration, choosing your preferred colleges, and getting assigned a seat based on your MAH MBA CET score.
+If you're looking to get into any of the top MBA colleges that accept the MAH CET score, you need to take part in the Centralised Admission Process (CAP) after the MAH MBA CET 2026 results are announced.
+The CAP generally consists of multiple rounds (usually two or three) and includes steps like online MBA CET registration, choosing your preferred colleges, and getting assigned a seat based on your MAH MBA CET score.

 Candidates are divided into various categories during this process: